If Campo de ‘Fiori was nothing but a meadow until 1400, Piazza Navona has its roots long ago.

 The playful use of the area continued until the late Renaissance, when it still appears to be used for training and games of chivalry.
 In this short interval the ownership of the Circus Agonis is divided between private owners and ecclesiastical bodies.

-Today, Piazza Navona is one of the symbols of Baroque Rome, thanks to the work of Gian Lorenzo Bernini (the Fountain of the Four Rivers in the center of the square, which represents the Danube, the Ganges, the Nile and the Rio della Plata, the four corners of the earth), of the rival Francesco Borromini, Girolamo Rainaldi (the church of Sant’Agnese in Agone, in front of the Bernini fountain) and of Pietro da Cortona (author of the frescoes in the gallery of Palazzo Pamphilj).
+Today, Piazza Navona is one of the symbols of Baroque Rome, thanks to the work of Gian Lorenzo Bernini (the Fountain of the Four Rivers in the center of the square, which represents the Danube, the Ganges, the Nile and the Rio della Plata, the four corners of the earth), of the rival Francesco Borromini, of Girolamo Rainaldi (the church of Sant’Agnese in Agone, in front of the Bernini fountain) and of Pietro da Cortona (author of the frescoes in the gallery of Palazzo Pamphilj).